trebor/soul-bound/rfc.md

    * Candidate assembles the signed attestations, ZK proof, and stake into a MintRequest.
 5. **ValidationResponse**
    * Validators → Candidate & Sponsor
-   * A decentralized quorum (m‑of‑n) independently verifies proofs, stakes, and timestamps, then returns "approved" or "rejected."
+   * A decentralized quorum (m-of-n) independently verifies proofs, stakes, and timestamps, then returns "approved" or "rejected."
-6. **On‑Chain Minting**
+6. **On-Chain Minting**
    * Ledger commits the new Soul Bound identity token when the required approvals are reached.

-## **3.3 Timing & Freshness Controls (timestamps, block‑heights)**
+## **3.3 Timing & Freshness Controls (timestamps, block-heights)**

 To prevent replay attacks and ensure data freshness, the protocol mandates:

 * **Signed Timestamps**
   * Every message carries a `timestamp` (Unix epoch) signed by the sender.
   * Validators reject messages where `|now – timestamp| > ΔT` (configurable clock skew).
-* **Block‑Height Anchoring**
+* **Block-Height Anchoring**
-  * On‑chain actions (MintRequest submission, slashing window expiry) reference `blockHeight`.
+  * On-chain actions (MintRequest submission, slashing window expiry) reference `blockHeight`.
-  * Validators and smart contracts enforce windows like "must submit within N blocks of challenge."
+  * Validators and smart contracts enforce windows like "submit within N blocks of challenge"
+    or "unlock stake after M blocks of no revocation."
 * **Session Nonces & IDs**
   * Each verification session uses a unique `sessionId` (UUID) and challenge `nonce` to bind messages together.
-  * Replayed or out‑of‑order messages are detected and dropped.
+  * Replayed or out-of-order messages are detected and dropped.
-* **Optional Verifiable‑Delay Functions**
+* **Optional Verifiable-Delay Functions**
   * Where strict minimum wait times are required, participants may supply a VDF output to prove elapsed time without trusting local clocks.

-These controls ensure that every step of the protocol is both timely and tamper‑evident, making spoofing or replay economically and technically infeasible.
+These controls ensure that every step of the protocol is both timely and tamper-evident, making spoofing or replay economically and technically infeasible.

 # **4\.
 Message Types & Semantics**